 Deciding on the right solution for your Linux file encryption needs comes with a lot of factors.
 A lot of it depends on your business and compliance requirements.
 With numerous vendors in the marketplace today, it’s worth asking these questions before you search for a secure way to protect your data:

-If you have a budget for a solution and need to comply with strict requirements, you’ll find plenty of robust Open PGP encryption or file transfer solutions available to try.
+If you have a budget for a solution and need to comply with strict requirements, you’ll find plenty of robust Open PGP encryption, PGP for Linux, or other file transfer solutions available to try.
 GoAnywhere MFT may be a good place to start.
 Otherwise, if you need to go with free or open source, the GPG Privacy Guard provides resources on free encryption offers—just be sure you look at when the tool was last updated or patched to ensure utmost security.

 An all-in-one Linux MFT solution like GoAnywhere bundles Linux file encryption together with other great features, like workflow automation, auditing and reporting functionality, cloud integrations, secure email, and industry-level protocols like SFTP, FTPS, AS2, and HTTPS.
 If there are other areas of the business your Linux systems and files could benefit from, an enterprise-level solution is a better value and better choice over a single-use encryption tool.